It is easy to make a living from adventure in the UK.

 It wasn’t my usual kind of thing – not at all.
 Neither was it the kind of thing that any of the other volunteers did in their ‘real lives’.
 Yet there was something intensely powerful and fulfilling about the whole experience, the source of which mystified me.
 And to think I’d almost opted out because I had ‘better’ things to do in Armenia.

-After it was all over, Victoria (and her 3-legged dog Tatev) had decided to join me for the long-awaited hike – along with my wife, Tenny, who had first come to live in Armenia in 2003 but still hadn’t visited its breakaway neighbour of Karabakh.
+After it was all over, Victoria (and her 3-legged dog Tatev) had decided to join me for the long-awaited hike – along with my wife, Tenny, who had first come to live in Armenia in 2003.

 The vistas we encountered were nothing short of staggering.

-And while walking through this practically uninhabited landscape, once home to 55,000 Azerbaijanis now displaced by that all-too-recent war, we talked about the source of that intensity, which had been no flash in the pan because it had stayed with me and was now playing on my mind.
+And while walking through this wild landscape, we talked about the source of that intensity, which had been no flash in the pan because it had stayed with me and was now playing on my mind.

 It seemed there were a few discernible elements at work.
 Chief among them was the group effort, the shared experience – everyone working towards a common goal, personal differences taking a distant back seat.
 There were challenges aplenty, yet it had been fun to overcome them, because rather than being motivated by financial rewards, the reward was intrinsic.
 Everyone was there out of choice; no recompense other than the satisfaction of being part of a greater whole.